tanio003/CNPGlobal_paper_repo/README.md

 drake::loadd()
 ```

 This whole process should be completed in less than 5 minutes.
-The process for making the main Figure 4 using 2000 models from GAM posterior distribution will take the longest time (~1-2 minutes).

-Main Figures 1a-c (created with ODV) and Supplementary Figures 1-3 are located in the separate `pics` folder.
+Main Figures 2a-c (created with ODV) are located in the separate `pics` folder.
 Supplementary Table 1 is a list of POM samples collected and is not reproduced here.
 Note that figures created here were subsequently cleaned using Adobe Illustrator for the manuscript.

 ### This paper was produced using the following software and associated packages:
 ```